DataDog/terraform-provider-datadog/docs/resources/screenboard.md

 Nested `widget` `tile_def` `event` blocks have the following structure:

-- `q` - (Required) The search query for event overlays.
+- `q`: (Required) The search query for event overlays.

 ### Nested `widget` `tile_def` `request` blocks

 Only for widgets of type "timeseries", "query_value", "toplist", "change", "hostmap", "process".
 Nested `widget` `tile_def` `request` blocks have the following structure (exactly only one of `q`, `apm_query`, `log_query` or `process_query` is required within the request block):

-- `q` - (Optional) Only for widgets of type "timeseries", "query_value", "toplist", "change", "hostmap") The query of the request.
+- `q`: (Optional) Only for widgets of type "timeseries", "query_value", "toplist", "change", "hostmap") The query of the request.
 Pro tip: Use the JSON tab inside the Datadog UI to help build you query strings.
-- `apm_query` - (Optional) The APM query to use in the widget.
+- `apm_query`: (Optional) The APM query to use in the widget.
 The structure of this block is described [below](screenboard.html#nested-widget-tile_def-request-apm_query-and-log_query-blocks).
-- `log_query` - (Optional) The log query to use in the widget.
+- `log_query`: (Optional) The log query to use in the widget.
 The structure of this block is described [below](screenboard.html#nested-widget-tile_def-request-apm_query-and-log_query-blocks).
-- `process_query` - (Optional) The process query to use in the widget.
+- `process_query`: (Optional) The process query to use in the widget.
 The structure of this block is described [below](screenboard.html#nested-widget-tile_def-request-process_query-blocks).
-- `type` - (Optional, only for widgets of type "timeseries", "query_value", "hostmap") Choose the type of representation to use for this query.
+- `type`: (Optional, only for widgets of type "timeseries", "query_value", "hostmap") Choose the type of representation to use for this query.
 For widgets of type "timeseries" and "query_value", use one of "line", "bars" or "area".
 For widgets of type "hostmap", use "fill" or "size".
-- `query_type` - (Optional, only for widgets of type "process") Use "process".
+- `query_type`: (Optional, only for widgets of type "process") Use "process".
-- `metric` - (Optional, only for widgets of type "process") The metric you want to use for the widget.
+- `metric`: (Optional, only for widgets of type "process") The metric you want to use for the widget.
-- `text_filter` - (Optional, only for widgets of type "process") The search query for the widget.
+- `text_filter`: (Optional, only for widgets of type "process") The search query for the widget.
-- `tag_filters` - (Optional, only for widgets of type "process") Tags to use for filtering.
+- `tag_filters`: (Optional, only for widgets of type "process") Tags to use for filtering.
-- `limit` - (Optional, only for widgets of type "process") Integer indicating the number of hosts to limit to.
+- `limit`: (Optional, only for widgets of type "process") Integer indicating the number of hosts to limit to.
-- `aggregator` - (Optional, only for widgets of type "query_value") The aggregator to use for time aggregation.
+- `aggregator`: (Optional, only for widgets of type "query_value") The aggregator to use for time aggregation.
 One of "avg", "min", "max", "sum", "last".
-- `compare_to` - (Optional, only for widgets of type "change") Choose from when to compare current data to.
+- `compare_to`: (Optional, only for widgets of type "change") Choose from when to compare current data to.
 One of "hour_before", "day_before", "week_before" or "month_before".
-- `change_type` - (Optional, only for widgets of type "change") Whether to show absolute or relative change.
+- `change_type`: (Optional, only for widgets of type "change") Whether to show absolute or relative change.
 One of "absolute", "relative".
-- `order_by` - (Optional, only for widgets of type "change") One of "change", "name", "present" (present value) or "past" (past value).
+- `order_by`: (Optional, only for widgets of type "change") One of "change", "name", "present" (present value) or "past" (past value).
-- `order_dir` - (Optional, only for widgets of type "change") Either "asc" (ascending) or "desc" (descending).
+- `order_dir`: (Optional, only for widgets of type "change") Either "asc" (ascending) or "desc" (descending).
-- `extra_col` - (Optional, only for widgets of type "change") If set to "present", displays current value.
+- `extra_col`: (Optional, only for widgets of type "change") If set to "present", displays current value.
 Can be left empty otherwise.
-- `increase_good` - (Optional, only for widgets of type "change") Boolean indicating whether an increase in the value is good (thus displayed in green) or not (thus displayed in red).
+- `increase_good`: (Optional, only for widgets of type "change") Boolean indicating whether an increase in the value is good (thus displayed in green) or not (thus displayed in red).
-- `style` - (Optional, only for widgets of type "timeseries", "query_value", "toplist", "process") describing how to display the widget.
+- `style`: (Optional, only for widgets of type "timeseries", "query_value", "toplist", "process") describing how to display the widget.
 The structure of this block is described below.
 At most one such block should be present in a given request block.
-- `conditional_format` - (Optional) Nested block to customize the style if certain conditions are met.
+- `conditional_format`: (Optional) Nested block to customize the style if certain conditions are met.
 Currently only applies to `Query Value` and `Top List` type graphs.
-* `metadata_json` - (Optional) A JSON blob (preferrably created using [jsonencode](https://www.terraform.io/docs/configuration/functions/jsonencode.html)) representing mapping of query expressions to alias names.
+* `metadata_json`: (Optional) A JSON blob (preferrably created using [jsonencode](https://www.terraform.io/docs/configuration/functions/jsonencode.html)) representing mapping of query expressions to alias names.
 Note that the query expressions in `metadata_json` will be ignored if they're not present in the query.
 For example, this is how you define `metadata_json` with Terraform >= 0.12:
   ```
   metadata_json = jsonencode({
     "avg:redis.info.latency_ms{$host}": {